OpenListTeam/docs/docs/guide/drivers/cloudreve_v4.md

 Enable Cloudreve V4 server to generate thumbnails for each file.
 Enabling this feature may cause server errors or slow performance, and it is `disabled` by default.

+### Enable Version Upload

+Enable overwrite upload and keep the previous version, which consumes extra space.
+Disabled by default, delete the existing file before overwriting upload.

 ### Custom UA

 Used to customize the `User-Agent` header information used in requests.
 Leaving it blank will use Alist default settings.